 - Helicopter ride from Bar 10 Ranch to Whitmore Wash

 - All meals from lunch on day 1 through lunch on the last day

-- Sleep Kit (sleeping bag, deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet and pillow
+- Sleep Kit (sleeping bag with liner, deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet and pillow

 - 2-person tents on a shared basis

 - Personal flotation device (PFD) which must be worn at all times on the river in compliance with National Park Service regulations